skijit/notes/programming/web/angular2/angular2-confoo.md

             - It's a runtime dependency.
             - Everything is self-contained
     - code will go to the dist folder
-- webpack bunder analyzer is an interesting way to see how space is allocated in your webpack bundles
+- `webpack bunder analyzer` is an interesting way to see how space is allocated in your webpack bundles
 - each module has its own routes
-- define routesing in app.routing.ts
+- define routes in app.routing.ts
     - you create an array that maps paths to components
     - you export it
     - you can have child routes with different segments
     - order is sensitive
     - you can make routes less greedy with pathMatch: 'full'
-- app.module.ts will iport your routing and decalre them as an import
+- app.module.ts will import your routing and decalre them as an import
 - <router-outlet> </router-outlet> is the container for router views
-- you can use the [routerLink] directive OR use helpers
+- you can use the [routerLink] directive OR use helpers to build references to the appropriate view/route
 - you can retrieve captured routing parameters in the corresponding component's ngOnInit() using `this._route.snapshot.params['id']`
 - `a-`routerLink
 - 2 things need to happen with routing